-- 345. Plaintiffs repeat and reallege and incorporate herein by reference as though fully set forth herein all preceding paragraphs of this Complaint. - 346.
-Plaintiffs bring this cause of action individually and on behalf of the Minnesota class. - 347.
-Syngenta has in the past and continues to manufacture, sell, or otherwise distribute corn containing MIR162. - 348.
-Syngenta sold Viptera and Duracade into the stream of commerce by selling it to farmers. - 349.
-Viptera and Duracade was used as intended. - 350.
-Viptera and Duracade were used in a manner Syngenta could reasonably anticipate. - 351.
-Syngenta, along with Plaintiffs and the Minnesota class, are part of an interconnected industry and market that demands and expects all market participants to act, at least in part, for the mutual benefit of all others in their interconnected web. - 352.
-Syngenta has pledged to stakeholders, including Plaintiffs and the Minnesota class, that they will act responsibly in introducing new genetically modified traits.
-Syngenta failed to act responsibly when commercializing Viptera and Duracade. - 353.
-Plaintiffs and the Minnesota class grow non-Viptera or Duracade corn, but that corn was, or had the potential to be, contaminated with Viptera or Duracade corn through cross-pollination of fields as well as through commingling during shipping or at grain elevators after harvest.
+- 346. Plaintiffs repeat and reallege and incorporate herein by reference as though fully set forth herein all preceding paragraphs of this Complaint. - 347.
+Plaintiffs bring this cause of action individually and on behalf of the Classes. - 348.
+Syngenta has in the past and continues to manufacture, sell, or otherwise distribute corn containing MIR162. - 349.
+Syngenta sold Viptera and Duracade into the stream of commerce by selling it to farmers. - 350.
+Viptera and Duracade was used as intended. - 351.
+Viptera and Duracade were used in a manner Syngenta could reasonably anticipate. - 352.
+Syngenta is strictly liable to Plaintiffs and the other members of the Classes as a result of its failure to warn about the dangers of Viptera and Duracade. - 353.
+Syngenta knew, or had reason to know, of the dangers associated with corn containing the MIR162 event. - 354.
+Syngenta had a duty to warn and/or instruct Plaintiffs and the other members of the Classes. - 355.
+Syngenta did not give adequate warning of the danger of Viptera and Duracade.